juergenweb/FrontendForms/README.md

 example on how to write your own email templates (or download free templates from the internet and add the placeholders by yourself).

-If you have created a template on your own, add it to the the custom folder **"frontendforms-custom-template"** and not inside the "email_templates"!!
+If you have created a template on your own, add it to the the custom folder **"frontendforms-custom-template"** or inside another folder that you have created and not inside the "email_templates"!!
 Now you can go to the module configuration and under the email settings tab you can select your custom email template.

+**Just note:**

+Templates, which are not stored inside the **"frontendforms-custom-template"** or the **"email_templates"** folder cannot be selected as the global template inside module configuration.

 ### Images inside email templates
 You can also use images in your email templates, but be aware to use the absolute URL to this image (not relative).